yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 Flashback is a feature that allows to rewind the data back in time.
 At any moment, YugabyteDB stores not only the latest state of the data, but also the recent history of changes.
 With flashback, you can rollback to any point in time within the history retention period.
 The history is also preserved when a snapshot is taken, which means that by creating snapshots periodically, you effectively increase the flashback retention.

-For example, if your overall retention target for PITR is 7 days, you can use the following configuration:
+For example, if your overall retention target for PITR is 3 days, you can use the following configuration:
 1. History retention interval is 24 hours.
 2. Snapshots are taken daily.
-3. Each snapshot is kept for 7 days.
+3. Each snapshot is kept for 3 days.

 {{< note title="Note on the history retention interval flag" >}}

 By default, the history retention period is controlled by the [history retention interval flag](../../../reference/configuration/yb-tserver/#timestamp-history-retention-interval-sec).
-This flag is applied to every keyspace of database.
+This flag is applied cluster-wide, i.e. to every YSQL database and YCQL keyspace.

 However, when [PITR is enabled](#creating-a-schedule) for a database or a keyspace, YugabyteDB adjusts the history retention for that database/keyspace based on the interval between the snapshots.
 You're *not* required to manually set the cluster-wide flag in order to use PITR.